Home | Browse Topics | Individual rights & freedoms | Discrimination | Government bodies, public services, and schools

 New Zealand Bill of Rights Act 1990, s 19(2) Human Rights Act 1993, ss 20L, 66, 73

-The Bill of Rights contains the following exceptions, which allow the government and public bodies to discriminate on the illegal grounds in certain cases, or to otherwise act in discriminatory ways:
+The Bill of Rights Act contains the following exceptions, which allow the government and public bodies to discriminate on the illegal grounds in certain cases, or to otherwise act in discriminatory ways:

 • Reasonable and justifiable discrimination – The government and other public bodies can discriminate if the particular policy or practice that discriminates is reasonable and demonstrably justified in a free and democratic society.
 However, that exception doesn’t apply to: